-In support of a free and open internet, Mozilla, Google and others have been working on a free and open video compression scheme to compete with h.264 -- free to encode or decode video, and free to distribute the video however its owner wishes.
-Those are the sorts of terms under which the internet has thrived (and some poor villager in Africa should be able to watch an internet video without first paying a $1 for a license.
-The most recent iteration, mostly driven by Google, is the WebM format and project: WebM project.
+In support of an open internet, Mozilla, Google and others have been working on a free and open "WebM" video compression scheme to compete with h.264 -- free to encode or decode video, and free to distribute the video however its owner wishes.
+Those are the sorts of terms under which the internet has thrived.
+See the WebM project.

 Bottom line: if you convert a video to .webm format, and then you don't have to worry about the licensing for yourself or your audience.
-However, Safari and IE do not support WebM without installing extras.
-Google is doing the right thing here, and Microsoft and Apple should be embarrassed to be so clearly on the wrong side of internet history.
+Chrome, Firefox, and Microsoft Edge support it out of the box.
+Apple is the holdout, and should be embarrassed to be so clearly on the wrong side of internet history.
 (Aside: as a company gets more powerful, does this tend to make it less customer friendly?
 Maybe this is an example.)